-Pro tip: Using code TRIALANDEATER and/or signing up through our link also gives you a free 8-count bag of rolls (currently the offer is brioche rolls, pictured below are sourdough) with every order (plus $10 off the first month).
+Pro tip: Using code TRIALANDEATER and/or signing up through our link also gives you a free 8-count bag of rolls (currently the offer is sourdough rolls, pictured below) with every order (plus $30 off the first month).

 Each item is guaranteed to be made with clean ingredients, unbleached flour and no preservatives or artificial colors.
 All boxes are also vegetarian.

 Each box will include 3 full loaves of sourdough bread.
 Flavors will vary based on the season.

 My first box included a 7-grain Sourdough, Campagne (French Country Bread), and a Slow-Fermented Cranberry Pecan Bread.

 Baking from frozen made prep super easy – the hardest part was waiting the 30 minutes for them to cool down (I may not have always succeeded with this part).